rahul138188-ops/Civic-Project/README.md

-# Civic-Project SIH project
+# Civic-Issue SIH project
+My role and code in this project

 My Role - Joins two frontend one from app and one from webside handles images using multer and Database used is MYSql and made a rule based classification in backend

-server.js is simple for posting complaints which is locally host only my and webside is backend that handles both app and webside server
+server.js is simple for posting complaints which is locally host only and webside is backend that handles both app and webside server

 Implements a remote network architecture to allow multiple users to connect to the same database